boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 1. Switch back to Visual Studio and open **app.js**.

-1. Toggle a breakpoint on the line that defines the _addToDoItem_ function by clicking on the gray margin at the left.
+1. Toggle a breakpoint on the line that defines the _addToDoItem_ function by clicking the gray margin to the left.
 Alternatively, with the cursor on the line, you can press **F9** or use the **Toggle Breakpoint** option in the **Debug** menu.

 1. While making sure you are still debugging the application, switch to the Simulator and add a new task.

-	Right after the _Add_ button is clicked Visual Studio should be brought to focus, displaying the current execution line at the point where the breakpoint was set.
+	Right after clicking the _Add_ button, Visual Studio should be brought to focus, displaying the current execution line at the point where the breakpoint was set.

 	![Breakpoint hit in JavaScript Windows](images/breakpoint-hit-in-javascript-windows.png?raw=true)